 This isn’t just true for the movie industry.
 It’s true for all aspects of your life.

 “You can have everything in life you want, if you will just help other people get what they want.”

 One easy way to build credibility is to help GOOD people reach their goals.
 Approach each new person with a caring intention.
 Ask yourself: “How can I help this filmmaker get closer to his or her goals?”

 When you come up when an answer, do what you say you’re going to do.
 And do it fast.
 Nothing will help you gain success faster than delivering value to other people.
 Relationships are everything!

 How To Start (and keep) A Career In Film

-If you need some additional help with your networking, you might benefit from the Indie Producer’s Guide to film fiance.
+If you need some additional help with your networking, you might benefit from the Indie Producer’s Guide to film funding.
 In it, there are major sections devoted to helping you build beneficial relationships with hard to reach, prospective investors and Hollywood heavy-weights.
 You can learn more about the guide here.